 For Category A and Category B countries or territories, no quarantine is required.
 For Category C and D countries or territories the required length of quarantine is either 10 days, 30 days or longer.

-Category A and B countries and territories, which don’t require quarantine, include Australia, Denmark, Germany, Hong Kong, Iceland, Japan, Luxembourg, New Zealand, Norway, Portugal, Republic of Ireland, Sweden, Switzerland, United Kingdom and USA (Hawaii and Guam only).
+Category A and B countries and territories, which don’t require quarantine, include Australia, Denmark, France, Germany, Hong Kong, Iceland, Italy, Japan, New Zealand, Norway, Portugal, Republic of Ireland, Sweden, Switzerland, United Kingdom and USA (Hawaii and Guam only).

 Dogs and cats from most European countries and the rest of the USA require quarantine.